-The truth is that the same amount of resting before each of the two events simply did not yield the same results.
+The truth is that the same amount of resting before each of two events may not yield the same results.
 That’s the unpredictability of living day-to-day with chronic pain and illness.
-Not only can it be a source of disappointment and sadness, but if we don’t treat ourselves kindly and with compassion, it can lead to self-recrimination and be a source of terrible guilt.
+It can lead to feelings of terrible guilt, which is why it's essential that the chronically ill treat themselves with self-compassion.

 Misconception #4: If chronically ill people are enjoying themselves, they must feel okay.